developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/application/index.md

 ---
-title: Application
+title:  Application Module
-productversion: '2.x'
-product: RhoElements API
-layout: guide.html
 ---
-##Overview
-The Application Module is to adjust the running state of RhoElements applications.
+**The Application Module is to adjust the running state of RhoElements applications.**

 ## Syntax